qcri/QLFactChecking/README.md

 ## Run

+The project was built with Python 3.5.
+You will need Python 3 to run it.

-In order to run the project, execute the file *RunMultiple.py* in directory *code/classification/answers*.
+In order to run the classificaiton, execute the file *RunMultiple.py* in directory *code/classification/answers*.

+The results will be saved in directory: *data/results*.
+The predictions for each examples will be saved in directory *data/predictions*.

 ## Features
   **TODO**